twilson63/permaweb-cookbook/docs/src/concepts/smartweave.md

 ## Why is SmartWeave important?

-The state and logic of decentralized applications need to be as censorship resistant, permanent and verifiable as the rest of their data.
+The state and logic of decentralized applications need to be as censorship-resistant, permanent, and verifiable as the rest of their data.
 SmartWeave enables developers to write smart contracts that encapsulate their apps state and logic on-chain and execute it in a trustless verifiable way.
 This is no small feat as the Arweave protocol does not include incentives for nodes to evaluate smart contract state for the network.

-SmartWeave provides an immutable append-only pattern for contract interactions that leverages permanent storage to hold onto their state.
+SmartWeave provides an immutable append-only pattern for contract interactions that leverage permanent storage to hold onto their state.
 The result is a fully decentralized on-chain state machine that can give protocols and applications dynamic functionality in a permissionless and trustless way.
 By using SmartWeave, developers can create smart contracts that are stored on Arweave and are guaranteed not to change over time.
 This allows them to build [Permaweb applications](/concepts/permawebApplications.md) with dynamic functionality that can be used in a permissionless and trustless manner.

 There are several reasons why developers might choose to use SmartWeave to implement the logic for their permaweb applications: